Guide to Networking as an MBA Applicant

 Who to Network With (quick answer: the people who know the programs best!)

-Start by thinking broadly — networking isn’t just about reaching alumni from your dream schools.
-A good mix gives you both big-picture insights and tactical advice.
+Start by thinking broadly — networking isn’t just about alumni from your dream schools.
+A strong mix gives you both big-picture insights and tactical advice.

-Current Students - They offer the most up-to-date perspective on the program—what classes are impactful, which clubs are active, and what day-to-day life is like.
-A few genuine conversations can reveal insights no website can, while also giving you a real feel for the school’s culture.
+Current Students - They offer the most up-to-date view of the program—what classes matter, which clubs are active, and what day-to-day life actually looks like.
+A few real conversations can reveal insights no website can and help you assess culture and fit.

-Alumni - They help you see the long-term ROI of the MBA.
-Alumni can share how the program shaped their career trajectory, whether the network is strong in your target industry, and how they’ve leveraged connections after graduation.
+Alumni - They help you understand long-term ROI.
+Alumni can speak to career outcomes, network strength in your target industry, and how they’ve leveraged the MBA post-graduation.

-Admissions Committee Members (Adcom) - Often more approachable than applicants expect, AdComm members are accessible through info sessions, school events, and sometimes even email.
-Their job is to help you understand the program and put your best foot forward—and a thoughtful interaction can leave a strong impression (assuming the rest of your application is solid).
+Admissions Committee Members (Adcom) - Often more approachable than expected, AdCom members are accessible through info sessions, events, and sometimes email.
+Their role is to help you understand the program and present your best application.
+While interactions are usually brief, thoughtful engagement can leave a positive impression—assuming the rest of your application is strong

 Preparing for Networking Opportunities